d4EndgameGuide

 The BlightBlight Shadowmancer Necromancer build is a very relaxing build, providing lots of layers of control over your enemies and the comfortability of safety behind your darkness skills as your enemies die to your damage over time effects.

-It’s very similar to the Sever Shadowmancer build, but instead of aiming for Critical Strike, we are fully focusing on damage over time scaling modifiers.
+This build is similar to the Sever Shadowmancer build, but instead of aiming for Critical Strike we are fully focusing on damage over time scaling modifiers.
 This makes the build an excellent choice to use before you have the required gear and/or Unique items to transition to the end-game variant, the Exploding Shadow Mist Necromancer build.

 Despite having no mandatory Unique items to function, the build has the possibility to utilize a large variety of them should you find yourself lucky enough to get one or more!